uk-third-sector-database/uk-third-sector-database.github.io/_pages/advisory-board.md

 ---
 permalink: /advisory-board/
-title: "Meet the Team "
+title: "Advisory Board "
-excerpt: "This is a page about our team"
+excerpt: "This is a page about our advisory board"
 author_profile: true
 redirect_from:
   - "/advisory-board"